 Opening an account with a B or C permit

 If you have a "B" or "C" residence permit, you should be able to open a bank account at most banks without any issues.
-If you are in Switzerland on a diplomatic permit, you also shouldn’t encounter too much difficulty as long as you are deemed trustworthy.
-The Banque Cantonale Vaudoise (BCV) generally accepts any applicant with a Swiss residence or employment permit of at least 6 months.
+If you are in Switzerland on a diplomatic permit, you also shouldn’t encounter too much difficulty as long as you are not polically exposed.
+The Banque Cantonale Vaudoise (BCV) generally accepts any applicant with a Swiss residence or employment permit which is valid for at least 6 months.

 Opening a Swiss bank account: Nationality and customer profile

 The Thurgauer Kantonalbank is somewhat less flexible.
-As a rule, the bank will not even consider taking on customers who are not long-term Swiss residents.
+As a rule, the bank will not even consider taking on customers who do not have long-term Swiss residence permits.

 Limitations for refugees and asylum seekers

 Berner Kantonalbank and St. Galler Kantonalbank, for instance, only accept foreign residents possessing a B or C permit.
-F, N and S permit holders will generally find themselves unable to open an account at Raiffeisen as well, because those permits do not serve as unquestionable proof of identity.
+F, N and S permit holders will generally not be able to open an account at Raiffeisen either because those permits do not serve as unquestionable proof of identity.
 The Basellandschaftlichen Kantonalbank may take on F permit holders, but only if they can show proof of residence issued by municipal authorities.

 At the Obwaldner Kantonalbank, the opening of a bank account for a refugee or asylum seeker is only possible in rare instances.
-All account related paperwork is only available in German.
+Account-related documents are only available in German.

-Migros Bank, UBS and the Zürcher Kantonalbank inspect applications individually and may in rare instances (depending on your profile) allow you as a refugee to open an account.
+Migros Bank, UBS and the Zürcher Kantonalbank inspect applications individually and may in rare instances (depending on your profile) allow refugees to open accounts.

-Temporarily admitted refugees (permit F) can open an account at Luzerner Kantonalbank, while asylum seekers (N permit) and vulnerable persons (S permit) will face limitations.
+Temporarily admitted refugees (permit F) can open accounts at Luzerner Kantonalbank, while asylum seekers (N permit) and vulnerable persons (S permit) face limitations.

-Valiant and Graubündner Kantonalbank will open bank accounts for temporarily admitted persons and asylum seekers.
-Only the S permit (vulnerable persons) is not eligible.
+Valiant and Graubündner Kantonalbank accept temporarily admitted persons and asylum seekers.
+Only holder of S permits (vulnerable persons) are not eligible.
 In some cases, Valiant may require proof of residence.

 No account without legal ID

 As a rule, all Swiss banks state that the regulations and considerations governing the opening of bank accounts must be adhered to.
 This includes the "Code of Conduct with Regard to the Exercise of Due Diligence" (CDB), which requires that banks can prove the identity of their customers beyond a shadow of doubt.
-This requires government issued identification documents.
+This requires applicants to provide government-issued identification documents.

 For more information: